coolsoftwaretyler/ogdenstudios.xyz/src/_notes/clean-code-chapter-9.md

 2. Independent: tests should not depend on each other.
 WHen tests depend on each other, they cause a cascade of failures and are hard to diagnose
 3. Repeatable: they should run in any environemtn.
 If not, you'll always have an excuse for why the fail.
 4. Self-validating: the test should have a boolean output.
 They either pass or fail.
 You shouldn't read through a log file to tell if they past.
+5. Timely: you need to write them in a timely fashion.
+Unit tests should be written *just before* produciton code that maeks them past.
+If you write them after prod code, the production code will be hard to test.
+You may not test some.